20 House Building Mistakes We Made So You Don’t Have to!

-These are all easy and fairly inexpensive add-ons while you’re building so make sure to think ahead for how you plan to decorate and live in each room.
+These are all easy and fairly inexpensive house-building mistakes you won’t want to make while you’re building.
+Make sure to think ahead about how you plan to decorate and live in each room.
 And while you’re at it, make sure to request dimmer switches to really set the scene.

 Hip Tip: Did you already build and need new lighting?
 Check out how Lina frugally installed a wall sconce in minutes without any wires at all!

-6. Having functional wall & floor outlets everywhere will make or break a room’s functionality.
+6. Having walls & floor outlets everywhere will improve a room’s functionality.

 Speaking of electrical, make sure to add additional outlets in places that really matter.
 The right placement (or having enough outlets in general) will be a large factor in how well you utilize each and every room in your new home.

-Plan out where you’ll be putting furniture, nightstands & lamps, and think about places like the bathroom and how you’ll be living in and using each space daily.
+Plan out where you’ll be putting furniture, lamps, etc., and think about places like the bathroom and how you’ll be living in and using each space daily.

 “Extra outlets in the bathroom would have been nice.
 I have one outlet in my bathroom, and I wish I had added more!
 I have a warmer plugged in and my toothbrush, but I have to unplug one when I need to use the hairdryer or hubby needs to charge his razor.

 An outlet in the walk-in closet would have been a great idea, too.
 We have two walk-in closets, and neither of them has outlets.
 It would be nice to charge electronics in there, or to even have an extra lamp/lighting plugged in so you can actually see your stuff.” – Chelsey